-She practises at the Light Project Ximending.
-Send a message via their Facebook page and they’ll come back to you with a convenient time.
-They also offer I Ching readings which also aren’t that easy to find in English.
+Make bookings via their Facebook page.
+They also offer I Ching readings which aren’t that easy to find in English.

 There are other knife massage practitioners in Taipei and other areas of Taiwan, the website iBuddahlove.com gives the addresses of recommended practitioners.

 If you liked this post, why not share it on social media.
 Your chi will always be balanced if you do.